Apidcloud/RecorderTest/README.md

 Headless mode is made possible for standalone build (i.e., windows, Mac, and Linux), through batch mode (`-batchMode`).

+The web environment build (i.e., WebGL), though not really headless for now, is automated through `puppeteer`.
+Ideally, it will also be possible to make it work headlessly, but **there is still one last issue due to unity's rendering, as explained further below**.

 In this test repository, everything is done locally, but the textures/images could be sent to a server that is responsible for rendering them into video instead.
-Search for `SERVER` within `ScreenRecorder.cs` for that.
+Search for `SERVER` within `Assets/ScreenRecorder.cs` for that.

 ## Setup
 ### Build